Skip to main content

 The Growth Hormone Axis and Metabolic Regulation

-The growth hormone axis is a sophisticated feedback loop involving the hypothalamus, pituitary gland, and liver.
+The is a sophisticated feedback loop involving the hypothalamus, pituitary gland, and liver.
 The hypothalamus releases growth hormone-releasing hormone (GHRH), which prompts the pituitary gland to secrete growth hormone.
 Growth hormone then acts on various tissues, including the liver, which produces insulin-like growth factor 1 (IGF-1).
 Both GH and IGF-1 contribute to metabolic regulation, influencing glucose and lipid metabolism.

 When this axis functions optimally, it supports healthy body composition, efficient energy utilization, and cellular repair.
 Dysregulation within this axis, whether due to aging, chronic inflammation, or other factors, can contribute to metabolic inefficiencies, including reduced insulin sensitivity.